bobscode/Coke_project_demo_using_ExtJS/README.md

 == Features:
 - has both view and edit modes, depending on role of users.
 - each widget (in the form of rectangular box) represents an event to schedule
+- events/widgets are categorized by section, then by row and dates
 - edit mode allows user to move/resize widgets according to # days/weeks
 - business rules apply that widget cannot move to certain places, will snap back after notifying user of problem
 - if widget moved over another widget, both turn red indicating conflict in timing